-Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick.
-Here’s how.
+Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick

 Not least among them is privacy.
 To participate in the research, I had to agree to near constant monitoring of my body.
 The Oura ring records my heart rate and temperature in one-second increments.

-The next step would be for researchers to conduct trials where they pass real-time warnings back to study participants based on their own data.
+The next step will be for researchers to conduct trials where they pass real-time warnings back to study participants based on their own data.
 None have done that yet, because they’re limited by academic research rules.
 Snyder is seeking approval from Stanford in the next few weeks to begin providing feedback to a small set of participants.
 Smarr said the UCSF study could reach that point as soon as the fall.

 Taking those systems to millions of people might require permission from the FDA, which regulates medical diagnostics.

 It’s a gray zone.
-The question is: Would an app be making a lifestyle suggestion — “you seem off today” — or offering a coronavirus test?
-A false negative could be disastrous if people make decisions about exposure based on a bad diagnosis.
+The question is: Would an app be making a lifestyle suggestion (“you seem off today”) or offering a coronavirus test?
+Making people think they’re fine could be disastrous if they make decisions about exposure based on a bad diagnosis.

 Wearable tech currently negotiates that space with lots of disclaimers.
-Oura goes further than most wearables in giving users advice about how their bodies are faring from day to day.
+Oura goes further than most in giving users advice about how their bodies are faring from day to day.
 It turns heart rate, sleep, activity and other data into a daily “readiness” score that suggests how much activity or rest you might need to optimize the day ahead.

 For at least one Oura user, that score alone turned out to be a valuable coronavirus warning.